 4.2.1.
 From March 1 through November 30, turbine units will be operated in the order of priority defined in Table LMN-5 in order to enhance adult and juvenile fish passage.
 If a turbine unit is out of service for maintenance or repair, the next unit in the priority order shall be operated.
 Unit priority order may be coordinated differently to allow for fish research, construction, or project maintenance activities.

 4.2.2.
 Unit 1 provides the best fish passage conditions by eliminating the eddy at the juvenile fish loading dock and providing attraction flow to the North adult fish ladder.
 Therefore, the default priority order for fish passage starts with Unit 1, then proceeds in order from north to south.
-However, due to blade seal failures on Units 4 and 5, the runner blades are hydraulically locked at a set angle which restricts the units to a narrower operating range (Table LMN-6-A).
-To avoid excessive wear and tear from repeated starts/stops, Units 4 and 5 are operated last-on/first-off in the priority order for all flow conditions until the unit is repaired.
+However, due to blade seal failures on Unit 5, the runner blades are hydraulically locked at a set angle which restricts the unit to a narrower operating range (Table LMN-6-A).
+To avoid excessive wear and tear from repeated starts/stops, Unit 5 is operated last-on/first-off in the priority order for all flow conditions until the unit is repaired.

 Table LMN-5.
 Lower Monumental Dam Turbine Unit Priority Order.